slmgray/Flow-Cytometer-Cell-Density-Project/README.md

 - Emma will get all samples ready for Sierra to count on haemocytometer
 - @Sierra book times in the lab for these counts - are you added to lab calendar?

 2021-01-27 Meeting Notes:
-1-1.5 mL aliquotes for FlowCy
+- 1-1.5 mL aliquotes for FlowCy

-While waiting for Hollies response Emma will give more species/samples for hemocyotmeter counts
+- While waiting for Hollies response Emma will give more species/samples for hemocyotmeter counts

-Emma tell Sierra when samples are set aside
+- Emma tell Sierra when samples are set aside

-minimum count for each species is 3 samples
+- Minimum count for each species is 3 samples

-Sierra email Maggie for access to TeamUP
+- Sierra email Maggie for access to TeamUP

 2021-01-29: Emma set aside samples for Sierra to count on the haemocytometer.
 See photos below of where they are. @Sierra please see the Sample-Metadata csv sheet I added and fill in the Mcap information we have and add a 'yes' to the samples when you have counted them on each method. @Hannah can you add a 'yes' to the samples that you counted on the flow cy?
 Thank you!